-Canvas
+Canvas & Piazza

 This course will be delivered via Canvas where you will interact with your classmates and with your instructor.
-Within the course Canvas site you will access the learning materials, such as the syllabus, class discussions, assignments, projects, and quizzes.
+Within the course Canvas site you will access the learning materials, such as the syllabus, assignments, projects, and quizzes.
+Class discussions will be on Piazza.
 To preview how an online course works, visit the Ecampus Course Demo.
 For technical assistance, please visit Ecampus Technical Help.